weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

                   | byte <- bytes ]
 ```

+## 2.4 Equivalence Checking

+One of the most powerful uses of Cryptol's theorem proving technology is the ability to show equivalence of two different implementations for all possible inputs.
+One way to use this is to create two functions:

+1. A *specification* that is written for clarity and correctness.
+2. An *implementation* that is optimized and intended for usage.

+With a strong specification in hand, a user can aggressively optimize, confident that, given that the equivalence proof passes, their implementation is correct.

+Using the Software Analysis Workbench, a powerful framework built on Cryptol, it is even possible to carry out equivalence checks (and all of the proofs from this lab as well) on implementations in languages such as C and Java.
+(For an introduction to SAW, see other labs in the course.)

-#### Exercise 2.3.4 DES Key Strength
+### Exercise 2.4.1 Proving DES Key Equivalence

 Use the function `DESFixParity` that you wrote above to show that DES completely ignores parity bits.
+That is, prove that the DES encryption that allows all 64-bit keys is equivalent to the DES encryption function that first corrects the parity bits on those keys.

-Given that it does so, what is the actual maximum key strength of DES in terms of bits?
+Given that this proof passes, what is the actual maximum key strength of DES in terms of bits?

 > Solution
 >```bash